megzjudge/research/README.md

 # Scholar Alert Pipeline

 > Turn Google Scholar alert emails into a searchable, auto-sorting research website — no inbox to check, no manual filing.

-A fully serverless pipeline on Cloudflare.
-Scholar emails an alert, a Worker parses it the moment it arrives, and a website displays every paper grouped by topic with live search.
+This can be used (with really basic tweaking) for any emails you wish to receive.

 ```
    ┌─────────────┐      ┌──────────────────┐      ┌─────────────┐      ┌──────────────┐